Anbendrejaminas-Organisation/Kaggle-Challenges/README.md

 # Kaggle-Challenges
-Collection of kaggle challenges, I completed so far
+Collection of kaggle challenges, I completed so far.